ysl1016/vault-bridge-gpt-actions/README.md

    > - The free tier of ngrok generates a new random domain each time you start the tunnel
    > - The URL will look like `https://xxxx-xx-xx-xx-xx.ngrok.io`
    > - You'll need to update your OpenAPI configuration and GPT Actions configuration each time you restart ngrok
-   > - For persistent domains, consider upgrading to a paid ngrok plan or wait for our upcoming Cloudflare Tunnel integration
+   > - For persistent domains, consider upgrading to a paid ngrok plan or using Cloudflare Tunnel

 4. **Update OpenAPI configuration**
    - When ngrok starts, it will display a forwarding URL